vk-cs/terraform-provider-vkcs/docs/resources/vkcs_images_image.md

 ---
 layout: "vkcs"
-page_title: "vkcs: vkcs_images_image"
+page_title: "vkcs: images_image"
 description: |-
-  Manages an Image resource within OpenStack Glance.
+  Manages an Image resource within VKCS.
 ---

 # vkcs\_images\_image

-Manages an Image resource within OpenStack Glance.
+Manages an Image resource within VKCS.

 ~> **Note:** All arguments including the source image URL password will be stored in the raw state as plain-text.
 [Read more about sensitive data in